Looking to snag a Chevy TrailBlazer?

 Chevrolet TrailBlazer Generations

-The Chevy TrailBlazer burst onto the scene in 2002, carving out its niche as a mid-size SUV that could handle both rough terrain and school runs with equal ease.
+The Chevy TrailBlazer burst onto the scene in 2002, carving out its niche as a mid-size SUV that could handle both rugged terrain and school runs with equal facility.
 But its journey hasn’t been without a few bumps in the road.

-Here’s a quick look at the TrailBlazer’s generational timeline:
+Here’s a swift look at the TrailBlazer’s generational timeline:

 Generation | Years |